gieniowski/Workshop.Microservices/exercises/03-sagas/instructions.md

 ## Advanced exercises

-These advanced exercises are provided as additional challenges.
-They don't have such detailed guidance and we don't provide solutions for them.
-If you feel like it, you can do them during the workshop, in your hotel room, or at home.
-If you have questions, you can ask them during the workshop or using the Particular Software free support channel in Google Groups: https://groups.google.com/forum/#!forum/particularsoftware.
+You are not expected to finish this <u>advanced exercise</u>.
+It was added for those that finish the exercises well within time and need an additional challenge working with NServiceBus sagas.
+You also have the ability to finish this advanced exercise outside of the workshop.
+If you have questions, you can ask them during the workshop or using the Particular Software [free support channel in Google Groups](https://groups.google.com/forum/#!forum/particularsoftware).

+Since this is an advanced exercise, you are likely required to read documentation to finish the exercise.
+Links to documentation will be provided.

 ### Advanced exercise 1